-Under the Corporate Charter, the tribes have established a number of enterprises owned by the tribes, but operated independently of tribal government, that contribute to the economy of the reservation.
-These include Warm Springs Power & Water, Warm Springs Forest Products and Kah-Nee-Ta Resort and Casino.
+The tribes have established a number of enterprises under the Corporate Charter that are operated independently of tribal government, but contribute to the economy of the reservation, including Warm Springs Power & Water, Warm Springs Forest Products, Warm Springs Composite Products and Indian Head Casino.

 Points of Interest

 Indian Head Casino and the Museum at Warm Springs; the annual April Welcome Home Vietnam Veterans’ Parade and Expo